-Most of us want to make a little extra cash from time to time and at MSA we’re all for people bringing in as much extra income as possible (whether that's selling items at a car boot, or taking a second job), but with additional income comes with additional tax liability.
+Most of us want to make a little extra cash from time to time and at MSA we’re all for people bringing in as much extra income as possible (whether that’s selling items at a car boot, or taking a second job), but with additional income comes additional tax liability.
 HMRC’s slogan ‘Tax doesn’t have to be taxing’ isn’t fooling anyone.
 The truth is that these extra tax implications can be minefield field to work out yourself.

 We have created this guide to help you identify when you might have to pay tax on your money making schemes, how much you might have to pay and when you might have to pay it.
 Unfortunately, it can’t cover every eventuality, and if you’re ever in doubt, it’s recommended that you get in touch with your local tax office, or a qualified tax professional.

 In a nutshell